-EXPLANATION - Matter in bolded italics is new; matter between brackets fomitted material] is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets fomitted material; is material to be omitted.

-AN ACT relating to education; extending the duration of the Zoom schools program; extending the duration of the Victory schools program; revising provisions relating to the Office of the Superintendent of Public Instruction; making an appropriation; and providing other matters properly relating thereto.
+AN ACT relating to education; extending the duration of the Zoom schools program; extending the duration of the Victory schools program; making an appropriation; and providing other matters properly relating thereto.